kairo-t/CodeAugmentor/README.md

 ## About

-CodeAugmentor is developed and maintained by kairo-t.
-I am passionate about creating tools that empower developers and streamline the software development process.
+CodeAugmentor is developed and maintained by the talented team at [Your Company Name].
+We are passionate about creating tools that empower developers and streamline the software development process.

 ## Conclusion